Infinite Mixtures of Infinite Factor Analysers: Illustrative Applications

-Table \ref{Table:OliveResults} again clearly demonstrates the flexibility and accuracy of the developed suite of models, and of the \textrm{IMIFA} model in particular.
-The best solution in terms of clustering performance is given by the \textrm{IMIFA} model.
-Additionally, as it requires only one run and its use doesn't rely on any model selection criteria, \textrm{IMIFA} is the most computationally efficient clustering model considered.
-It's clear that the flexibility to model clusters using different numbers of latent factors, in addition to the versatility afforded by the infinite DPMM structure, greatly improves clustering performance.
-Of the 572 olive oils, 323 originate in southern Italy: this large cluster requires the largest number of factors (6) under the modal \textrm{IMIFA} model.
-The other clusters have markedly smaller numbers of latent factors.

-Notably the \textrm{IMIFA} model's performance also compares favourably to the unconstrained mixture of factor analysers model considered by \cite{McNicholas2008}, which is estimated within a frequentist framework using the associated \textsf{R} package \pkg{PGMM}: there the optimal model (chosen by BIC) has $G = q = 5$ with adjusted Rand index of 0.56 and an error rate of 33.56\%.
-Furthermore, the \textrm{IMIFA} model also outperforms \pkg{mclust}'s best unconstrained Gaussian mixture model on these data, which yields an adjusted Rand index of 0.81 and an error rate of 26.05\%.
-Note that while the data have been mean centered and unit scaled under all \textrm{IMIFA} related models, the best models achieved by \pkg{PGMM} and \pkg{mclust} were obtained on the unscaled data.

-Though the modal estimate of $G = 4$ under the \textrm{IMIFA} model is higher than the hypothesised value of 3 areas, the cross tabulation in Table \ref{Table:OliveArea} of \textrm{IMIFA}'s MAP clustering against the known area labels does indeed suggest the possibility of a fourth group, whereby olive oils from the north are split into two sub-clusters, in a manner which makes geographic sense.
-Table \ref{Table:OliveFour} reports the confusion matrix in which olive oils from northern Italy are instead labelled as originating from Umbria or from east or west Liguria.
-Using these labels the modal \textrm{IMIFA} model yields an adjusted Rand index of 0.996 and an error rate of just 0.7\%.
-Indeed, the other \textrm{IMIFA} related clustering models also report improved adjusted Rand indices and error rates with this labelling.
+Table \ref{Table:OliveResults} also shows that the performance of the \textsf{IMIFA} model compares favourably to the best parsimonious Gaussian mixture model, fit via the \texttt{pgmm} \textsf{R} package \citep{pgmm2019} and the best mixture of factor mixture analysers (\textsf{MFMA}) model \citep{Viroli2010}, evaluated with $1,\ldots, 5$ components in both layers.
+Models with zero factors were not considered~in either case. \textsf{IMIFA} also outperforms the best constrained Gaussian mixture model fitted using \texttt{mclust} \citep{Scrucca2016}.
+These finite mixtures are fit via maximum likelihood and use the BIC for model selection after fitting a large number of candidate models.

-\justifying It is also notable that within the set of \textrm{IMIFA} related models that rely on information criteria, those deemed optimal were not necessarily always optimal in a clustering sense.
-For instance, the candidate \textrm{MIFA} model with $G = 4$ yields an adjusted Rand index of 0.94 and an error rate of 6.99\%, with respect to the 3-group area labels, despite having a sub-optimal BICM.
-Lastly, for the \textrm{IMIFA} run, the proportion of zeros among sampled $d$ values, $\hat{\kappa}\approx0.92$, suggests similar inference would have resulted under a DP prior.
+It is also notable that within the set of \textsf{IMIFA} models relying on information criteria, those deemed optimal were not necessarily optimal in a clustering sense.
+For instance, the $4$-cluster \textsf{MIFA} model yields an ARI of $0.94$ and a misclassification rate of $6.99\%$, with respect to the $3$ area labels, despite its sub-optimal BICM.
+Similarly, the BICM and BIC-MCMC criteria suggest different optimal \textsf{MFA} models.
+For the \textsf{IMIFA} model $\smash{\widehat{\kappa}\approx0.89}$, suggesting similar inference would have resulted under a DP prior.
+Indeed, the results obtained by the \textsf{OMIFA} and \textsf{OMFA} models are similar to those of their infinite mixture counterparts, though the latter provide a better fit to the data (see Figure \ref{Plot:OlivePPRE}).